Hsieh casts spell on Halep to cause Wimbledon shock

-LONDON (Reuters) - Women’s top seed Simona Halep suffered a tortuous third round exit to Taiwan’s Hsieh Su-wei as a wildly unpredictable Wimbledon continued producing huge shocks on Saturday.
+LONDON (Reuters) - Women’s top seed Simona Halep suffered a tortuous third round exit to Taiwan’s Hsieh Su-wei as a wildly unpredictable Wimbledon continued to produce huge shocks on Saturday.

-The Romanian world number one never got to grips with the 32-year-old Hsieh on a baking Court One and lost the last four games as her opponent battled back from 3-5 in the decider.
+The Romanian world number one did have a match point but never got to grips with the 32-year-old Hsieh on a baking Court One and lost the last five games as her opponent clawed her way back from 2-5 down in the decider.

 She is the first women’s top seed to lose to an unseeded player at Wimbledon since Ana Ivanovic lost to China’s Zheng Jie 10 years ago, also just after winning the French Open.

-Hsieh thoroughly deserved her win as she booked a last-16 clash with Slovakia’s Dominika Cibulkova.
+Hsieh thoroughly deserved her win which booked her a fourth-round clash with Slovakia’s Dominika Cibulkova.

-“This is the first time I have beaten the world number one, it is amazing,” she said.
+“This is the first time I have beaten the world number one, it is amazing,” the world number 48, who made her Wimbledon debut in 2006, said.

 “I had to run and fight for every point.
 I tried to concentrate on my game and calm down a bit, that helped a lot.
 This year I have tried to enjoy more, not just tennis but life, food, strawberries and cream, lobster.